roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-13 ****** byStoryTeller07© The head of the dildo eased in.
+The head of the dildo eased in.
 Angela felt it tightly gripped by the woman's vagina.
 She hesitated then pushed hard.
 Watching it disappear into the woman's body was fascinating.
 She wondered if she too had a screwed up sex face like this slaves.
 The slave was obviously close to an orgasm, so she would have to stop it.

   She took her hand away leaving the dildo in place.
 It was a surprise to hear the slave speak.